microsoft/greenlands/AgentToolkit/examples/gridworld/agents/iglu_mhb_agent/README.md

-This readme explains how to run the [MHB baseline agent](https://gitlab.aicrowd.com/aicrowd/challenges/iglu-challenge-2022/iglu-2022-rl-mhb-baseline/-/tree/master) so that it works properly with PlaiGround and the rest of the Agent Toolkit.
+This readme explains how to run the [MHB baseline agent](https://gitlab.aicrowd.com/aicrowd/challenges/iglu-challenge-2022/iglu-2022-rl-mhb-baseline/-/tree/master) so that it works properly with Greenland and the rest of the Agent Toolkit.

 For the MHB to work it needs to have a renderer available (since one of the inputs of the model is the RGB matrix of the current frame).
 To enable renderer